JzHuai0108/kalibr/docker/readme.md

     "/root/data".
  The shell has the Kalibr workspace loaded.
 This means you can run your favorite Kalibr commands such as:
     "kalibr_calibrate_cameras --bag bag.bag --topics /cam_node/left_raw /cam_node/right_raw --models pinhole-radtan pinhole-radtan --target target.yaml"

+4. Multi terminal: open a new terminal and running:
+"docker exec -it dockerID /bin/bash"